-I am an emeritus professor of computer science at Essex University, a visiting professor at Canterbury Christ Church University, managing director of the Creative Science Foundation and President of the Association for the Advancement of Intelligent Environments.
+I am an emeritus professor of computer science at Essex University.
+Previous positions have included being CEO of the Creative Science Foundation, President of the Association for the Advancement of Intelligent Environments and visiting professor at Canterbury Christ Church University.
 I was awarded a B.Eng in Electronics and a PhD in Computing from Sheffield University.